Skip to main content

 Thin client. loomcycle owns the loop.

 LoomBoard is a thin client.
-The desktop app is a Tauri v2 window hosting a React SPA.
-The npm CLI runner is the same SPA served locally with a small proxy.
+The hosted deployment is the same standalone SPA served by a small Node server that reverse-proxies /v1/* to the runtime on the same tailscale netns, so the browser sees same-origin and loomcycle emits no CORS by design.
+The desktop app is a Tauri v2 window hosting the same React SPA.
+The npm CLI runner is the SPA served locally with the same proxy shape.
 The Chrome extension is the SPA in a side panel with page-access content scripts.
-Same code path, four packaging modes.
+Same code path, five packaging modes.

 None of the packagings holds state that the runtime does not.
-Bearer tokens live in the browser's local storage; the CLI proxy forwards them upstream but never reads or logs them.
+Bearer tokens live in the browser's local storage (or IndexedDB in the hosted vault); the CLI proxy forwards them upstream but never reads or logs them.
 Conversations, transcripts, and tool invocations are persisted by the runtime, not by LoomBoard.
 Reload the client, restart your machine, or switch installs: your conversations follow the loomcycle you connect to.

 LoomBoard talks to loomcycle over the standard /v1/* HTTP + SSE wire via @loomcycle/client.
 Every capability listed above is a client-side rendering of a loomcycle event.
 There is no LoomBoard-specific API.
 Any client that speaks the same wire is a peer.
 Read the runtime page →